Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

-In contrast, the male list contains several titles (\textit{Majestad, Emperador, Duque, Gobernador}), which indicates the same pattern of more within-gender than across-gender interactions for male characters as well.
-Furthermore, these words indicates the importance of status in male-male interactions, arguably closely related to the topic of honor which was established as important across many words by Calderónian scholarship.\footnote{Note however the absence of words for honor itself (\textit{honor, honria}), which makes sense, since honor is relevant for both men and women, even if in different contexts.} Corresponding to the female indicators for conversations about relationships, the male list shows several words semantically related to combat (\textit{tropas, infantería, torneo, soldado}), apparently the prototypical male topic.
+The male list contains several titles (\textit{Majestad}, \textit{Emperador}, \textit{Duque}, \textit{Gobernador}), which indicates the same pattern of more within-gender than across-gender interactions for male characters.
+Furthermore, these words indicate the importance of status in male-male interactions, arguably closely related to the topic of honor which was established as important across many works by Calderonian scholarship.\footnote{Note, however, the absence of words for honor itself (\textit{honor}, \textit{honria}), arguably since honor is relevant for both men and women, even though in different contexts.} Corresponding to the female indicators for conversations about relationships, the male list shows several words semantically related to combat (\textit{tropas}, \textit{infantería}, \textit{torneo}, \textit{soldado}), apparently the prototypical male topic.
 As previously mentioned, honor is of primary importance in Calderón's works.
-In addition to the fact that war is a typically male endeavor, in the \textit{Siglo de oro}, male characters frequently use violence as a means to gain or restore honor \parencite{honig1961seizures}.
-It is therefore unsurprising that these themes feature prominently as 'masculine' words.
+In addition to the fact that war is a typically male endeavor, in the \textit{siglo de oro}, male characters frequently use violence as a means to gain or restore honor (\cite{honig_1961}).
+It is therefore unsurprising that these themes feature prominently as `masculine’ words.

 Curiously, \textit{nosotras} is the token most attributed as male, however, it is not spoken by a male character in the corpus.
 It appears in the validation set 8 times, and of the 8 characters who do speak this token, 7 of them are correctly classified as female characters.
 Upon further investigation, it was found that \textit{nosotras} appears in the training corpus, spoken by a female character that is mislabeled as male.
-Its listing as a female token is therefore the result of an annotation mistake.
-We will address these annotation mistakes in future work.
+Its listing as a female token is therefore the result of an annotation mistake, beyond the scope of our current study.